Wooden directional sign in a forest indicating Granny's to the right, Farmhouse and Thomas Berry Hall to the left.

 Two years later, the Chinook Learning Community merged with this new organization, which was named the Whidbey Institute.
 While the emphasis was new, the guiding principles and core values adhered to the organization’s founding vision of thriving individuals, communities, and ecosystems.
 In 1997, the Whidbey Institute obtained new 501(c)(3) status as a non-profit educational organization.
 Today, the Institute continues to serve the bioregion through its commitment to programs that support and enhance adaptive leadership skills; just and resilient communities; and thriving ecosystems.
 While the Institute brings together people to engage with the most serious issues of our time, we do so with a spirit of optimism and a shared joy in our collective work to build a more vibrant, just, and peaceful world.

 If you’re looking for a quiet space for solo contemplation, check out Hilltop Retreats—an opportunity from Whidbey Institute founders Fritz and Vivienne Hull - now leading their new initiative, Center for Knowing Home.
+Center for Knowing Home (CKH) is a fiscal program of Whidbey Institute.
+Funds from CKH are not accessible to the Whidbey Institute.
 For more information, see knowinghome.org

 Photos from the construction of Thomas Berry Hall and the Sanctuary